Other / mixed grade configuration · Monmouth, IL

 How many students attend Lincoln Early Childhood School?

 Lincoln Early Childhood School has 324 students enrolled.
-It is a other school in Monmouth, IL.
+It is a public school in Monmouth, IL.

 What is the student-teacher ratio at Lincoln Early Childhood School?